Kerry Carpenter Player Props: Tigers vs. Rockies

-After hitting .222 with a double, two home runs, three walks and six RBI in his past 10 games, Kerry Carpenter and the Detroit Tigers face the Colorado Rockies at 9:10 PM ET on Saturday.
+Kerry Carpenter, with a slugging percentage of .321 in his past 10 games -- including one home run -- will be in action for the Detroit Tigers versus the Colorado Rockies, with Connor Seabold on the hill, July 2 at 3:10 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Rockies.
+In his most recent game he had a hitless performance (0-for-4) against the Rockies.

 Kerry Carpenter Game Info & Props vs. the Rockies